kircherlab/hemoMIPs/README.md

 ### Coverage analysis and variant calling

 Coverage differences between MIPs are handled by down sampling regions of excessive coverage.
-Variants are genotyped using GATK (McKenna et al., 2010) UnifiedGenotyper (v3.2-2) in combination with IndelRealigner (v3.4-46).
+Variants are genotyped using GATK (McKenna et al., 2010) UnifiedGenotyper (v3.4-46) in combination with IndelRealigner (v3.2-2).
 Alternatively, GATK v4.0.4.0 HaplotypeCaller is used in gVCF mode in combination with CombineGVCFs and GenotypeGVCFs.

 The hemophilia datasets perform similar when run either with the GATK3 or GATK4 workflow.
 However, in low quality genotype calls the performance might vary and a different call set might be obtained.
 In a reanalysis performed on one of the hemophilia sequencing experiments, the sample specific genotype agreement is above 0.99 (36 different out of 64,308 genotype calls) between the two GATK versions, with high agreement in associated genotype qualities.
-We therefore choose GATK4 as the standard setting for the workflow as this versions maintains support, is 50x faster and easier to implement in the installation procedure for this pipeline.
+We therefore choose GATK4 as the standard setting for the workflow as this versions maintains support, is 50x faster and easier to upgrade.

 Variant annotations of the called variants, including variant effect predictions and HGVS variant descriptions are obtained from Ensembl Variant Effect Predictor (McLaren et al., 2016).

 ### Report generation

 Different HTML reports are generated for visualization, interpretation and better access to all information collected in previous steps.
 There are two entry points to this information, organized as two different HTML reports – one summarizing all variant calls and MIP performance across samples and the other summarizing per-sample results in an overview table.
 The first report (`summary.html`) provides a more technical sample and variant summary, per region coverage and MIP performance statistics.
-The most frequent variants across samples can be used to assess assay performance (e.g. underperforming MIPs could be redesigned in future assays) and allows identification of suspiciously frequent variants (common variants or systematic errors).
+This report across all samples can be used to assess assay performance (e.g. underperforming MIPs could be redesigned in future assays) and allows identification of suspiciously frequent variants (common variants or systematic errors).

 The second report (`report.html`) provides an overview of results for each sample, highlighting putative deleterious variants and taking previously defined common/known benign variants out of focus (gray font).
 Additional information is provided about potential structural variants and incompletely covered regions.
 This table also provides an overall sample status field with information about passing and failing samples, as well as flags indicating outlier MIP performances.

 Both reports provide links to individual report pages of each sample.
-In the individual reports (`ind_SAMPLENAME.html`), provides quality measures like overall coverage, target region coverage, read counts underlying the inferred sample sex and MIP performance statistics (over- or underperforming MIPs in this sample), but most importantly provides detailed information on the identified variants, structural variant call results and regions without coverage (potential deletions).
+The individual reports (`ind_SAMPLENAME.html`), provide quality measures like overall coverage, target region coverage, read counts underlying the inferred sample sex and MIP performance statistics (over- or underperforming MIPs in this sample), but most importantly provide detailed information on the identified variants, structural variant call results and regions without coverage (potential deletions).

 ### Report tables in text format